Television in New Zealand: Commercialisation

 However, the 1999 election saw a Labour-led coalition gain office.
 Over its next two terms, attempts were made to reintroduce public service functions to the sector.
 In 2003, TVNZ was restructured as a Crown-Owned Company with a public service Charter.
 The Charter, abolished by the Key National government in 2008, received a small amount of government subsidy, but TVNZ remains predominantly dependent on commercial revenue and is obliged to continue paying dividends to the Crown.

 It can apply to NZ On Air (funded directly from the Government since 2000) for support in local content initiatives, such as drama and comedy, and funding of programming for minority groups such as gay, Christian and rural New Zealanders.
 The funding of Māori programming has since passed to Te Māngai Pāho, the Māori broadcasting commission.

 In 2004, the Māori Television Service was established to promote Māori language and culture.
 MTS is funded partly through direct government funding and partly through commercial advertising, but is eligible for contestable programming funds from Te Mangai Paho.

 In 2006, the Government announced the introduction of two new non-commercial digital television services operated by TVNZ, offering drama, arts, documentary and children's programming called TVNZ 6 and TVNZ 7.
 However, after a change of government, funding for the two channels was not renewed.
 In 2011, the children's channel, TVNZ 6, was replaced by the commercial youth channel TVNZ U, leaving New Zealand with no free to air children's television.
 TVNZ Kidzone 24 was subsequently established, but was only available behind a Sky TV pay wall before it ceased broadcasting in 2016.
 TVNZ 7 ceased broadcasting on 30 June 2012, with a number of its programs being picked up by other channels.
 In response, public broadcasting advocates announced plans to form a new lobby group, now known as Better Public Media.

 In 2020, Broadcasting Minister Kris Faafoi issued proposals to re-merge TVNZ and RNZ into a unified public media organisation, Aotearoa New Zealand Public Media, amidst rapidly changing conditions in the media market.
 After Faafoi announced his retirement from politics, Willie Jackson was appointed as his successor to continue the merger process.
+In February 2023, Prime Minister Chris Hipkins scrapped plans to merge the two public broadcasters as part of a reorientation of government priorities towards living costs.